dresden-elektronik/deconz-rest-doc/authorization/index.md

 ## Unlocking the gateway
 Unlocking the gateway for a short period of time allows any app to [acquire a API key]({{BASE_PATH}}/configuration#aquireapikey) via configuration API.

-To unlock the gateway for 60 seconds visit the gateway main page ([see discovery]({{BASE_PATH}}/discovery)) in the browser and choose `Settings/Account` from the top menu.
-On the accounts page click on the `unlock` button in order to unlock the gateway.
+To unlock the gateway for 60 seconds visit the gateway main page ([see discovery]({{BASE_PATH}}/discovery)) in the browser and choose `Settings/System` from the top menu.
+On the system page click on the `unlock` button in order to unlock the gateway.

 In the next 60 seconds any app may aquire a new API key.